Welcome to our Publisher Spotlight! Can you tell us a bit about Particular Audience?

-We are a diverse team made up of former executives of Google Ventures and Sequoia China-backed personalization and data analytics companies, marketing and eCommerce professionals from the likes of IKEA and Google.
+We are a diverse team made up of former executives of Google Ventures and Sequoia China-backed personalisation and data analytics companies, marketing, and eCommerce professionals from the likes of IKEA and Google.

-We are at the forefront of personalization technology, helping the “rest of the internet” match and surpass the customer experience expectations created by the likes of Spotify, Netflix and Amazon.
+We are at the forefront of personalisation technology, helping the "rest of the internet" match and surpass the customer experience expectations created by the likes of Spotify, Netflix and Amazon.

-The Particular Audience personalization cloud is made up of 3 core pillars of AI.
-Natural language processing, computer vision and behavior-driven collaborative filtering.
+The Particular Audience personalisation cloud is made up of 3 core pillars of AI.
+Natural language processing, computer vision and behaviour-driven collaborative filtering.

-We leverage these technologies to help online retailers achieve key business objectives such as visual search, personalized product discovery, similar item discovery, liquidation of unwanted stock, dynamic pricing, buying intelligence, supplier sponsored product placement and inventory allocation optimization.
+We leverage these technologies to help online retailers achieve key business objectives such as visual search, personalised product discovery, similar item discovery, liquidation of unwanted stock, dynamic pricing, buying intelligence, supplier sponsored product placement and inventory allocation optimisation.

 We even have a bidding platform that allows retailers to monetize their onsite real estate by allowing their suppliers to promote items and brands on either cost per click and cost-per-impression basis.